 To ensure that staff, branch members and volunteers are aware of this Policy, Code of Practice and Child Protection procedures to be followed

-To ensure that mandatory vetting by the National Vetting Bureau (NVB) is applied to all Comhaltas personnel (who have frequent access to children) who provide a service to children and others.
+To ensure that MANDATORY vetting by the National Vetting Bureau (NVB) is applied to all Comhaltas personnel (who have frequent access to children) who provide a service to children and others.

-DESIGNATED LIAISON PERSON (DLP):
+DESIGNATED LIAISON PERSON (DLP)

 A Designated Liaison Person will be nominated by each Comhaltas Branch each year.
 The D.L.P has responsibility for managing child protection issues within the branch.
 The role and responsibilities of the DLP are: